Bible Study on Fear: How God Responds to Your Fear

 “And so I say to you, you are Peter, and upon this rock I will build my church.”
 (Matthew 16:18)

-“Help me not to fear” – God responds by providing help
+God responds to our fear by providing help

 David, running from King Saul (God provides help)